kamrik/IntroText/labs/lab_07_JSON.md

 }
 ```

-After adding some info, you can switch to typing on the YAML side, the converter will convert back to JSON.
-This can save you some typing but YAML tends to be a bit more confusing for beginners.
+After adding some info, you can switch to typing on the YAML side, and the converter will convert back to JSON.
+This can save you some typing but YAML can be slightly more confusing for beginners.

    - The JSON file should start with `[` and end with `]` to indicate a **list (array)** in JSON.
    - Each row of the CSV should become an **object** in the JSON list.